 Fellowships are awarded for research conducted at any one of the University of California’s ten campuses.
 The award includes a salary starting at approximately $47,844 depending on field and experience, benefits including health insurance and paid vacation/sick leave, and up to $5,000 for research‐related and program travel expenses.
 Each award is for a minimum of 12‐months and may be renewable for an additional term upon demonstration of academic/research productivity.

 Applicants must receive a Ph.D. from an accredited university before the start of their fellowship.
 Successful applicants must present documents demonstrating that they are legally authorized to work in the United States without restrictions or limitations.
 Individuals granted deferred action status under the Deferred Action for Childhood Arrivals program are encouraged to apply.

 For more information please visit UCLA Grad Division or the UC Office of the President.

 For questions regarding the application or program, please contact the UC President’s Postdoctoral Fellowship Program directly at email@example.com.

 Faculty Career Development Awards (FCDA) are given annually to regular rank Assistant Professors & Assistant Professors-in-Residence, providing research support at a critical time in the pre-tenure stage.
 The funding is to assist faculty as they advance an on-going research project, creative activity, or as they embark on a new project.
 Awards are made in the form of a lump-sum of $5,000 – $15,000 in research funds.
 Approximately 30 awards are granted annually.

-Assistant Professors & Assistant Professors-in-Residence – Dean Submissions Due: Spring Quarter, date TBD
+Assistant Professors & Assistant Professors-in-Residence – Dean Submissions Due: Details to be announced in early-2023

 - Brochure for Regular Rank Assistant Professors & Assistant Professors-in-Residence